 Each little monkey got to take home a little monkey of their own to love.
 We even had Monkey Adoption Certificates for the kids to fill out promising love and care for their adopted little monkeys.
 These also double as party favors for the kids.
 I love fun favors that work well with the theme like these.
 Winning!!

 Banana Bean Bags, A large Monkey head, and eager little kids…yeah, we had a blast.
-A tutorial for making these banana bean bags to coming soon.

 7. Party Favors.

 And of course…party favors.
 Since the monkeys had all been adopted, we needed to send their new owners home with some Monkey food (aka candy bananas in a tube).
 For the larger monkeys, we also had monkey lollipops and Monkey Bars (chocolate!!!).